Amir Sends Congratulations To President Of Brazil

 (MENAFN- The Peninsula) QNA

-DOHA: Amir H H Sheikh Tamim bin Hamad Al Thani, Deputy Amir H H Sheikh Abdullah bin Hamad Al Thani and Prime Minister and Minister of Interior H E Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani sent yesterday cables of congratulations to President of the Federative Republic of Brazil H E Jair Bolsonaro on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to the President of the Federative Republic of Brazil HE Luiz Inacio Lula da Silva on the anniversary of his country's Independence Day.

 Legal Disclaimer: